tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 ### Irregular Shapes

-- A combination of forms that lack
+- A combination of forms that lacks symmetry
+- More dynamic
+- Can contain regular shapes, and regular shapes can contain it

+## Shape Transformations

+### Dimentional

+###